sftpgo/docs/docs/tutorials/eventmanager-notifications.md

 By default, webhook actions are **asynchronous** — the upload completes immediately and the webhook fires in the background.
 If your endpoint needs to validate the upload and potentially reject it:

-1. Enable **Execute sync** on the action in the rule.
+1. Enable **Synchronous execution** on the action in the rule.
-2. If your webhook returns an HTTP error status (4xx or 5xx), the upload is rejected and the file is removed.
+2. If your webhook returns a status outside the 200-204 range, the upload is rejected and the file is removed.

 Be mindful of client timeouts — the client waits for the webhook to complete when running synchronously.